mpv-player/mpv/DOCS/man/en/ao.rst

     SDL 1.2+ audio output driver.
 Should work on any platform supported by SDL 1.2, but may require the ``SDL_AUDIODRIVER`` environment variable to be set appropriately for your system.

+    .. note:: This driver is for compatibility with extremely foreign environments, such as systems where none of the other drivers are available.

     ``buflen=<length>``
         Sets the audio buffer length in seconds.
 Is used only as a hint by the